 A major highlight of the study is the high carbohydrate content (77.70 g/100g), which aligns well with previous studies reporting values between 78.65% for jackfruit seed flour (Akter et al., 2019).
 These high carbohydrates are mainly present in the form of starch and structural polysaccharides, which are readily fermented by rumen microorganisms to produce volatile fatty acids, the primary energy sources for ruminants.

 The calculated energy value (386 kcal/100g) further confirms the suitability of the powder as an energy-dense ingredient.
-This value is comparable to the agroindustrial by-products used in animal feeding, such as rice bran and maize by-products.
+This value is comparable to the agro-industrial by-products used in animal feeding, such as rice bran and maize by-products.
 This inclusion of maize flour in the formulation may have contributed to the enhanced energy content, making the feed, more nutritionally balanced.
 Table 3 shows the proximate composition of jackfruit waste powder.

 TABLE 3 | Proximate composition of A. heterophyllus waste powder